 Yes, you’ll be staying in towns and cities, and you’ll be driving highways.
 But the Canaries’ tumultuous topography ensures you’ll be immersed in nature when hiking.
 Yes, Canarian trails occasionally nip through villages—some abandoned, others vital—but this adds a piquant, cultural spice to hiking that we never taste in North America.
 Yes, you’ll see a few other hikers on Canarian trails.
 You’ll meet primarily Germans, Dutch, and Scandanavians.
 But these momentary encounters are cheerful, and the compelling scenery keeps everyone blissed-out, unconcerned when passing others.

 Of course, solitude is sustenance to serious hikers.
 So you’ll be glad to know our group will sometimes be alone.
 Overall, Canarian trails will grant us serenity comparable to what you can expect when dayhiking the less popular trails in the Canadian Rockies.

 The “no evidence of humanity” standard, against which North American hikers tend to gauge the quality of a hike, does not apply in the Canaries or elsewhere in Europe.
 But the advantages of this non- wilderness hiking are myriad: a bountiful trail network, light daypacks, comfy beds, hot showers, apartment kitchens, fresh groceries, fine restaurants, cold beer, excellent wine, cross-cultural insight, live music, art, and the joy of people-watching among international company.

 We’ll be together nine or twelve days.
-Five or six days we intend to do a significant hike: approximately five to eight hours on the trail, gaining 700 m (2297 ft) to 1100 m (3609 ft) of elevation over the course of perhaps 13 km (8 mi) to 24 km (15 mi).
-Two or three days we’ll hike three to four hours on shorter trails requiring less elevation gain.
+Five days we intend to do a significant hike: approximately five to eight hours on the trail, gaining 700 m (2297 ft) to 1100 m (3609 ft) of elevation over the course of perhaps 13 km (8 mi) to 24 km (15 mi).
+Two days we’ll hike three to four hours on shorter trails requiring less elevation gain.
 So you’ll need a high level of fitness to fully participate in this trip.
 Inclement weather, however, could require us to scale back or abort our plans on a few days.
 Moreover, everything we’ve scheduled for our group is optional.
 If you want a rest day while the others go hiking, that’s fine.
 Or we might be able to suggest a shorter version of the hike the others in our group are doing.